 That might make things worse — namely because home samples inform corrosion control decisions.
 And if samples are indicating artificially low levels of lead, water utilities might respond with corrosion control that’s inadequate to protect residents from serious exposures.

 Lambrinidou says consumers having better information will be key to improving federal protections.

 “We would be in a much better position to argue for a regulation that is more just and is more fair and places public health over and above cost and liability interests that preoccupy water utilities,” she says.

-The EPA is expected to use the working group recommendations to release an official draft rule later this year.
+The EPA is expected to release an official draft rule later this year.